Murmuration-Labs/bitscreen/new_user_tutorial.md

   * Debian based: `sudo apt install libzmq3-dev`

-## 2. Installing - BitScreen-CLI
+## 2. Installing BitScreen-CLI

-When installing the BitScreen-CLI please make sure you do not use Python 3.6 when using pip (the 3.6 version comes pre-installed on different operating systems) because the installation might not succeed.
-Make sure you are using a version higher or equal to 3.7.
+When installing the BitScreen-CLI please make sure you do not use Python 3.6 while using pip (version 3.6 comes pre-installed on different operating systems), because the installation might not succeed.
+Please make sure you are using a version equal or higher to 3.7.
 Usually stating the exact version of Python3 should work when using the pip module:

-  * python3.9 `-m pip install bitscreen-cli --upgrade`
+  * `python3.9 -m pip install bitscreen-cli --upgrade`

-This should install the latest version of the BitScreen-CLI which at the moment of writting this guide is 0.1.16.
+This should install the latest version of the BitScreen-CLI which at the moment of writting this guide is v.
+0.1.16.

   * **Note:** If the "bitscreen-cli" command is not found, you may be missing the python binary path from your $PATH .
-You can add it using: `export PATH=$PATH:/home/$USER/.local/bin`
+    *You can add it using: `export PATH=$PATH:/home/$USER/.local/bin`

-## 3. Registration Process - BitScreen-CLI / BitScreen GUI Client
+## 3. Registration Process: BitScreen-CLI / BitScreen GUI Client

 To obtain a BitScreen account you can use two options: